- Press contact

 - About us

 George G. Chen is an expert on China’s judicial system and legal policies.
-He is the author of Copyright and International Negotiations: An Engine of Free Expression in China?, a monograph published by the Cambridge University Press (forthcoming).
+He is the author of Copyright and International Negotiations: An Engine of Free Expression in China?, a monograph published in 2017 by the Cambridge University Press.
 He has advised the Chinese and European governments on a variety of legal projects within the framework of the Sino-EU-Dialogue on the State of Rule of Law.
 Chen has a PhD in law from the University of Göttingen.
 He worked as a postdoctoral research associate at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), the Centre for Intellectual Property and Information Law (CIPIL), and the Wolfson College of the University of Cambridge.
 He was a Visiting Academic of the PCMLP based at the Centre for Socio-Legal Studies of the University of Oxford and a research fellow and Konrad Adenauer scholar at the University of Göttingen.

 The function of judical reforms in Xi Jinping’s agenda: Rectifying local governance through reforms of the judicial system, in: MERICS Papers on China, 1: China´s Core Executive, June 2016. (with Kristin Shi-Kupfer)

 The Ongoing Ideological War on Campus in China, in: Controversy beyond the Government, MERICS China Update 3/2016.

 China’s new circuit tribunals allow tighter control of judiciary, February 7, 2017.

 A national supervision system: the CCP’s new permanent anti-corruption campaign, January 12, 2017. (with Mareike Ohlberg)

 Why China relies on outsiders to get the inside story, November 2, 2016. (with Kristin Shi-Kupfer)